Breadcrumb

 More information and resources can be found on the Public Guardian and Trustee of British Columbia website.

-A Greensleeve is a green, plastic folder that holds your important Advance Care Planning documents.
-It is best to keep your Greensleeve on or around your refrigerator as this is where paramedics are trained to look if they are called to an emergency.
+A Greensleeve is a green, plastic pouch that holds your important advance care planning (ACP) documents.
+It's best to keep your Greensleeve on or around your refrigerator as this is where paramedics are trained to look if they are called to an emergency.

 There are a number of resources that can help you start the conversation about advance care planning: